 Bamboo is an astonishing plant with nearly unlimited potential.
 Its towering culms can stretch to unthinkable heights.
 The poles can sway in the breeze and knock hypnotically.
 The graceful leaves and majestic stature even rival the magnificence of an Asian temple.
 But bamboo can also spread with notorious tenacity.
 To keep it from getting entirely out of control, it’s important to prune your bamboo once in a while.

-Pruning bamboo is not particularly difficult, but like anything else in the garden, it does take a little work to maintain optimal health and appearance.
-To keep the plant looking clean and elegant, you’ll want to thin out the old wood periodically.
-This generally involves removing the older culms and cutting back some of the lower branches.
+Pruning bamboo requires some special technique, because it’s a grass, and behaves differently from a tree or a shrub.
+It is not terribly difficult, but like anything else in the garden, it does take a little work to maintain optimal health and appearance.
+To keep the bamboo looking clean and elegant, you’ll want to thin out the old wood periodically.
+This means removing the older culms and cutting back some of the lower branches.
 It’s also necessary to prune the bamboo roots to keep the plant from spreading too aggressively.
-And in some cases, you might also need to cut the tops of the bamboo canes.
+And in some cases, you might also want to cut the tops of the bamboo canes.

-In the following article, we’ll talk about some of the strategies to consider when pruning bamboo.
+In the following article, we’ll talk about some of the strategies to consider when pruning ornamental bamboo.
 When done properly, a good pruning can make your bamboo look a whole lot better.
 It will also improve the plant’s health and protect the rest of your garden from bamboo’s vigorous growth habit.
+Keep in mind, this advice is for ornamental bamboo.
+Maintaining bamboo in a commercial farming situation will be somewhat different, although many of the same principles apply.

 Basic tools for pruning bamboo